jakekara/data-storytelling-6-22-17/README.md

 # THE VIZ PART

-## 4. Sometimes the story is simple:
+## 4. Sometimes the story is simple

 * https://trendct.org/2017/06/16/latest-house-price-index-connecticut-growth-continues-to-lag/

-## 5. Sometimes the data is so complex, you need to make sense of it
+## 5. Sometimes the data is so complex, you just need to immerse audience in it

 * https://projects.ctmirror.org/content/trend/2017/02/pretrial-outflow/